kaustavg/microfusion/README.md

 Next we draw a short trace starting at the drain of the tranistor and extending 500um down.
 The T function takes in a list of any number of Points in 3D space and connects them all up with a smooth trace.
 Note that these points can be plain tuples (as we used to define the position of the transistor) or we can use the microfusion Point object which has some useful features.

 The first point in our trace is specified as the drain terminal of the transistor we made already (tran1.D).
 This way, if we move or modify the transistor, the trace moves along with it automatically.
 Internally, this first point is represented not as a tuple, but as a microfusion Point object.
-This means we can do intuitive operations on this point, like shifting it by 500um down by simply "adding" a tuple to it, which we have demonstrated here.
-Note that you can't do this with native python tuples.
+This means we can do intuitive operations on this point, like shifting it by 500um down by simply "adding" a tuple to it, which we have used for the second point in the trace.
+Note that if you do not specify the z coordinate, the program assumes a value of 0.

 We then draw a resistor connected to the endpoint of the trace we just drew (trace1.P2).
 We specify that the resistance should be 50 kPa s/ul, and the computer will automatically size and draw a serpentine channel to meet this desired value.
 Similar to the transistor, we specify that the left side of the resistor (L) is the anchor point for drawing the component.
 Here we also specify an optional drawing parameter, rotation, using a keyword argument.